fypnow

 Frequently Asked Questions

-Can TikTok help me book more photography clients?
+Can TikTok actually help me book more photography clients?

-How do I showcase my work without giving away all my secrets?
+How do I share tips without giving away my secrets?

-Share general techniques and tips while keeping your unique presets or advanced workflows as paid offerings.
-Giving away 80% builds trust and drives demand for the other 20%.
+Teach the general technique and keep your signature presets or full workflow as a paid product.
+Giving away most of the how builds trust and demand for the part people pay for.